Memerguyy/discord-cat-bot-public/README.md

 # discord cat bot
-So this is a semi serious project... jk not really, it's just a personal passion project and a discord bot for a few friends
+So this is a semi serious project... jk not really, it's just a personal passion project and a discord bot for a few friends I had to repost this because on the private repo you could see the commit history, which included sensitive info